Skip to main content

 Source code structure

-So android_main.rs is the genesis of all the spaghetti code.
+So android/main.rs is the genesis of all the spaghetti code.
 In case you got lost, just put a breakpoint at the beginning of this function and follow the execution flow.